-El mostahi (the shame-faced one) - This sort of member which is met with sometimes, is capable of feeling ashamed and timid when facing a vulva which it does not know, and it is only after a little time that it gets bolder and stiffens.
+El mostahi (the shame-faced).-This sort of member, which is met with sometimes, is capable of feeling ashamed and timid when facing a vulva which it does not know, and it is only after a little time that it gets bolder and stiffens.
 Sometimes it is even so much troubled that it remains incompetent for the coitus, which happens in particular when a stranger is present, in which case it becomes quite incapable of moving.

-El bekkai (the weeper) - So called on account of the many tears it sheds: as soon as it gets m erection, it weeps; when it sees a pretty face, it weeps; handling a woman, it weeps.
-It goes even so far as to weep tears sacred to memory.
+El bekkai (the weeper).-So called on account of the many tears it sheds; as soon as it gets in erection, it weeps; when it sees a pretty face, it weeps; handling a woman, it weeps.
+It even weeps tears sacred to memory.

-El hezzaz (the rummager) - It is named thus because as soon as it penetrates into the vulva it begins to rummage about vigorously, until it has appeased its passion.
+El hezzaz (the rummager).-It is named thus because as soon as it penetrates into the vulva it begins to rummage about vigorously, until it has appeased its passion.

-El lezzaz (the unionist) - Received that name because as soon as it is in the vulva it pushes and works till fur meets fur, and even makes efforts to force the testicles into it.
+El lezzaz (the unionist).-Received that name because as soon as it is in the vulva it pushes and works till fur meets fur, and even makes efforts to force the testicles in.

-Abou laaba (the expectorant) - Has received this name because when coming near a vulva, or when it sees one, or even when merely thinking of it, or when its master touches a woman or plays with her or kisses her, its saliva begins to move and it has tears in its eye; this saliva is particularly abundant when it has been for some time out of work, and it will even wet then his master's dress.
+Abou lâaba (the expectorant.)-Has received this name because when coming near a vulva, or when its master touches a woman or plays with her or kisses her, its saliva begins to move and it has tears in its eye; this saliva is particularly abundant when it has been for some time out of work, and it will even wet then his master's dress.
 This member is very common, and there are but few people who are not furnished with it.

-The liquid it sheds is cited by lawyers under the name of medi.
-Its production is the result of toyings and of lascivious thoughts.
-With some people it is so abundant as to fill the vulva, so that they erroneously believe that it comes from the woman.
+The liquid it sheds is cited by lawyers under the name

+of medi.1 Its production is the result of toyings and of lascivious thoughts.
+With some people it is so abundant as to fill the vulva, so that they may erroneously believe that it comes from the woman.